wacncontent/CustomizeTool/output/articles/app-service-web/app-service-app-service-environment-layered-security.md

 ![NSG Configuration][NSGConfiguration]

-The final step is to apply the NSG to the subnet that contains the "apiase" Azure Websites Environment.
+The final step is to apply the NSG to the subnet that contains the "apiase" Azure Environment.

      #Apply the NSG to the backend API subnet
     Get-AzureNetworkSecurityGroup -Name "RestrictBackendApi" | Set-AzureNetworkSecurityGroupToSubnet -VirtualNetworkName 'yourvnetnamehere' -SubnetName 'API-ASE-Subnet'

-With the NSG applied to the subnet, only the three upstream Azure Websites Environments, and the Azure Websites Environment containing the API back-end, are allowed to call into the "apiase" environment.
+With the NSG applied to the subnet, only the three upstream Azure Environments, and the Azure Environment containing the API back-end, are allowed to call into the "apiase" environment.

 ## Additional Links and Information ##
 Configuration [network security groups][NetworkSecurityGroupsClassic] on classic virtual networks.

-Understanding [outbound IP addresses][NetworkArchitecture] and Azure Websites Environments.
+Understanding [outbound IP addresses][NetworkArchitecture] and Azure Environments.

-[Network ports][InboundTraffic] used by Azure Websites Environments.
+[Network ports][InboundTraffic] used by Azure Environments.

 [AZURE.INCLUDE [app-service-web-whats-changed](../includes/app-service-web-whats-changed.md)]